 Chronic leukaemias occur mostly in adults.
 CLL is exclusively an adult condition, whereas CML does occur rarely in children and young people.
 Each type of leukaemia has its own characteristics and treatment.

-This is about acute myeloid leukaemia (AML).
+This page is about acute myeloid leukaemia (AML).

 Acute myeloid leukaemia (AML)